Online fundraising is on the rise, and it’s the perfect time to update your fundraising strategy to include more online fundraising ideas.

-According to the latest M+R Benchmarks study, online giving increased 10% in 2019 and has been steadily on the rise, while monthly online giving has increased by 22%.
+According to the latest M+R Benchmarks study, online giving increased 32% in 2020 and has been steadily on the rise in recent years.
 With the exploding popularity of online fundraising and the major shift digital-first fundraising, we anticipate that it will only continue to grow well into the future.

 Maybe your nonprofit hasn’t yet developed an online fundraising plan.
-Or, you do fundraise online, but with the advent of COVID you know you have to kickstart your online work.
+Or, you do fundraise online, but as we move out of COVID you know you need to revamp your plans.
 Either way, it’s time to brush up on your peer-to-peer fundraising chops and check out some online fundraising ideas that you can use to attract donors to your nonprofit.

 Here’s a quick look at 3 of our top online fundraising ideas: